METALS-Copper tops $7,000, helped by weaker dollar and shrinking supply

 By Maytaal Angel

-LONDON, Nov 24 (Reuters) - Copper climbed above $7,000 towards a one-month high on Friday, helped by a weaker dollar and shrinking supplies, though concerns over demand from top consumer China capped gains.
+LONDON, Nov 24 (Reuters) - The price of copper climbed above $7,000 a tonne and towards a one-month high on Friday, helped by a weaker dollar and shrinking supplies, though concerns over demand from top consumer China capped gains.

-The U.S. dollar hit a five-week low against a currency basket, still under pressure after the minutes from the latest U.S. Federal Reserve policy meeting highlighted concern among some board members over persistently low inflation.
+The U.S. dollar was at its lowest level since late September against a currency basket, still under pressure after the minutes from the latest U.S. Federal Reserve policy meeting highlighted concern among some board members over persistently low inflation.

 A weak U.S. currency makes dollar-priced metals cheaper for non-U.S. investors.